spcask/10kbclub/README.md

     node src/refresh.js
     ```

- 5. Enter the following command to render an updated [`index.html`] with
+ 5. Enter the following command to render the home page using the data
-    using the data in `metrics.json`:
+    in `metrics.json`:

     ```sh
     node src/render.js